-The OMA algorithm is a graph-based method of orthology inference.
-The algorithm starts with an all-against-all sequence alignment: proteins from two species are connected if they are best bidirectional hits, within a confidence interval, in the compared species.
-The connections are broken if a third species contains a pair of proteins more similar to each of the proteins in an evaluated pair than the connected proteins are similar to each other; the broken pairs are inferred paralogs.
-The remaining connections are inferred orthologs.
-Finally, OMA cliques of orthologs are sub-graphs where all proteins are connected by orthologous relationships.
+Next, these connections may be broken if a third species contains a pair of proteins more similar to each of these two proteins than the connected proteins are similar to each other.
+Such broken pairs are inferred paralogs, while the remaining connections are inferred orthologs.
+Finally, OMA ortholog cliques are sub-graphs where all proteins are connected by orthology relationships.

 Members of an OMA clique (red) are all inter-connected by orthologous relations.
 Some orthologous proteins were left out because they lack an orthologous connection to at least one clique member (blue).
 A procedure to search for 'witnesses of non-orthology' detects paralogs (green).